--Inform the patient that his or her medical history, diagnosis and care preferences will be discussed with other case conference participants;
+-Inform the patient that their medical history, diagnosis and care preferences will be discussed with other case conference participants;

-- Provide an opportunity for the patient to specify what medical and personal information he or she wants to be conveyed to, or withheld from, the other care providers;
+- Provide an opportunity for the patient to specify what medical and personal information they want to be conveyed to, or withheld from, the other care providers;

--Inform the patient that he or she will incur a charge for the service for which a Medicare rebate will be payable.
+-Inform the patient that they will incur a charge for the service for which a Medicare rebate will be payable.

 Medicare benefits are only payable in respect of the service provided by the coordinating consultant physician or the participating consultant physician.
 Benefits are not payable for another medical practitioner organising a case conference or for participation by other medical practitioners at a case conference, except where a medical practitioner organises or participates in a case conference in accordance with items 735 to 758 (GPs), and items 235 to 244 (non-specialist practitioners).

 The benefit is not claimable (and an account should not be rendered) until all components of these items have been provided.
-See point G.7.1 of the General Explanatory Notes for further details on billing procedures.
+See General Explanatory Notes for further details on billing procedures.